Enable Logging for Package Execution on the SSIS Server

 All events are logged, including custom and diagnostic events.

-An example of a diagnostic event, is the DiagnosticEx event.
-Whenever an Execute Package task executes a child package, it logs this event.
-The event message consists of the parameter values passed to child packages
+An example of a diagnostic event is the DiagnosticEx event.
+Whenever an Execute Package task executes a child package, this event captures the parameter values passed to child packages.

-The value of the message column for DiagnosticEx is XML text. .
+The value of the message column for DiagnosticEx is XML text.
 To view the message text for a package execution, query the catalog.operation_messages (SSISDB Database) view.
+Note that the DiagnosticEx event does not preserve whitespace in its XML output to reduce the size of the log.
+To improve readability, copy the log into an XML editor - in Visual Studio, for example - that supports XML formatting and syntax highlighting.

 The catalog.execution_data_statistics view displays a row each time a data flow component sends data to a downstream component, for a package execution.
 The logging level must be set to Verbose to capture this information in the view.